 Paper fans help guests keep cool on hot summer days.
 These darling ones add patriotic flair to any event.
 Insert sturdy straws or dowels between the ends of opened mini decorative paper fans.
 Glue a circle of firework-pattern paper to the center.

-Editor's Tip: Find fans at a local party supply store; look for ones that are intended to hang by a string.
+Editor's Tip: Find fans at a local party supply store; look for fans that are intended to hang by a string.

-This fun 4th of July centerpiece takes just minutes to pull together.
+Your 4th of July decorating ideas don't have to be complicated.
+This fun centerpiece takes just minutes to pull together.
 Fill a clear Mason jar with fresh red, white, or blue flowers, and add a miniature American flag to finish.